exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/01_Matching listUsers GraphQL Query Syntax to Schema/index.md

 - pageInfo

-Perfect time to get all of this straight, so we can continue on to more interesting stuff
+Perfect time to get all of this straight, so we can continue on to the more interesting stuff.
+BTW, when working with open-source external packages, reading the code is often (always?) preferred to reading documentation.
+In open-source, the prevailing mentality is that the users should be active participants and contributors to the software.
+So, don't be lazy reading (old, outdated and sparse) documentation and complaining about how much everything sucks - get inside the code, figure things out and propose improvements!